 EPA Oversight of California's Underground Injection Control (UIC) Program

 The State of California was delegated primary responsibility for implementing the Class II oil and gas underground injection control (UIC) program of the federal Safe Drinking Water Act (SDWA) in 1983.
-As a part of its oversight role, EPA audited the California Department of Conservation, Division of Oil, Gas and Geothermal Resources’ (DOGGR) Class II UIC primacy program in 2011 and identified substantial implementation deficiencies.
+As a part of its oversight role, EPA audited the California Geologic Energy Management Division (CalGEM, formerly Division of Oil, Gas, & Geothermal Resources, or DOGGR)” Class II UIC primacy program in 2011 and identified substantial implementation deficiencies.
 In 2012, EPA conducted a review of aquifer exemptions that raised questions about the alignment of injection wells with EPA-approved exemption boundaries.

-Over the last 24 months, Region 9 has worked diligently with the CA DOGGR and the State Water Resources Control Board to ensure implementation of the Corrective Action Plan and full compliance of the state’s Class II UIC program with the Safe Drinking Water Act.
+EPA Region 9 is working diligently with the CalGEM and the State Water Resources Control Board to ensure implementation of the Corrective Action Plan and full compliance of the state’s Class II UIC program with the Safe Drinking Water Act.
 To ensure the success of the proposed reforms, the State promulgated the compliance deadlines into their UIC regulations.
 The state also carefully reviewed its inventory of injection wells, completed a review of several thousand wells injecting into non-exempt aquifers, and shut-in about 60 injection wells between June 2014 and October 2015 due to their potential to impact high quality groundwater.

 The State’s efforts to evaluate aquifer exemption requests from oil and gas operators is ongoing.
-Overall, the State is working with operators on approximately 40 proposed exemptions.
+Overall, the State is working with operators on approximately 30 proposed exemptions.
 Aquifer exemption requests are initiated by operators, reviewed by the State and submitted for approval to EPA.
-EPA has thus far received four aquifer exemption proposals from the State.

 On January 17, 2017, the State submitted a letter to EPA on its Class II UIC program compliance efforts, including their significant effort focused on aquifer exemption proposals.
 The State’s letter provided the status of their progress to date and their plan for continuing aquifer exemption work beyond February 2017.
 EPA responded to the State’s update with a letter on January 25, 2017 generally concurring with the State’s proposed plans for ongoing work and requesting additional clarifying information on their activities.